-Balance Sheet Strength and Bank Lending During the Global Financial Crisis
+Balance Sheet Strength and Bank Lending: Evidence from the Global Financial Crisis

-Keywords: bank lending channel, wholesale funding, capital, net stable funding ratio, Basel III
+Keywords: bank lending channel, wholesale funding, high-quality capital, real effects of financial shocks, Basel III

 Suggested Citation: Suggested Citation